nikita749/Ton-Storage-API/README.md

 # TON Storage API

-The first comprehensive Python API for TON Storage - the decentralized storage solution on The Open Network blockchain.
+The Python API for TON Storage - the decentralized storage solution on The Open Network blockchain.

 ## Features